Fleckism/SecurityPlus/My linked notes/hash.md

 	- message [[digest]]
 	- hash = digest
 - aka digitally signing
+	- A hashing function is used to create a message digest.
+The digest is then signed using the sender's private key.
+The resulting signature can be decrypted by the recipient using the sender's public key and cannot be modified by any other agency.
+The recipient can calculate his or her own digest of the message and compare it to the signed hash to validate that the message has not been altered.
 - ==Salt== is a random (pseudo) number or string added to a password before hashing.
 (Pepper is a fixed value)
 	- Slows down (Vulnerable to) brute force and dictionary [[Attack]]s